progwise/timebook/README.md

 ```bash
 docker-compose up -d database
 ```

-if you like to start the docker-build for the web-app as well you could also start both services
+If you like to start the docker-build for the web-app as well you could also start both services

 ```bash
 docker-compose up -d
 ```

 Be careful, this will block port 3000 and run the nextjs web in production mode inside the docker container created with the <projectroot>/Dockerfile .

 This app is developed using prisma.io.
 You can start the prisma studio to view/modify data by using: